 With a layer or group selected, the Assets section will appear in the right sidebar.

 Unlike Sketch or Photoshop files, downloading assets from Studio prototypes does not require you to mark items as exportable.
 All layers, groups, and components are exported to Inspect when you publish a Studio prototype to InVision Cloud.

 - Click the desired layer—either in the layers list or on your prototype screen.

-- In the right sidebar, click the Assets tab.
+- In the upper-right corner of the information sidebar, click the Download icon ().

 - Click Download.

 The asset will download directly to your computer.